Best & Worst Honda Accord Years

 This year also marked the launch of Honda’s dedication to reducing vehicle emissions, with some 1998 Accords achieving the ULEV rating.

-This model year also saw some recalls related to electrical and powertrain problems, which were common in many vehicles of the era.
+This model year also saw some recalls related to electrical and propulsion problems, which were common in many vehicles of the era.

 The Neutral Years: 1999, 2000, 2001

-The 1999, 2000, and 2001 model years serve as the neutral years for this generation.
-While these vehicles maintained the performance standards and safety features of the 1998 model, they also carried over some of its problems.
+The 1999, 2000, and 2001 model years serve as the impartial years for this generation.
+While these vehicles maintained the performance standards and safety features of the 1998 model, they also carried over some of its issues.

-Recurring issues included powertrain problems and transmission failures, which led to significant recalls.
+Persistent issues included powertrain problems and transmission failures, which led to substantial recalls.

 Moreover, airbag problems resurfaced, particularly in the 2000, 2001, and 2002 model years, further dampening these years’ reputation.